top of page

 Assertiveness and aggression are two different ways of communicating and expressing oneself.

-Assertiveness is the ability to express one's needs, wants, and feelings in a direct and honest manner while still respecting the rights and needs of others.
+Assertiveness is the ability to express one's needs, wants, and feelings directly and honestly while still respecting the rights and needs of others.
 It is a form of communication characterised by self-confidence and the ability to stand up for oneself without hostility or aggression.

-Conversely, aggression is a form of behaviour characterised by the use of force or hostility to achieve a goal.
-Anger or frustration often drives it and can involve verbal or physical actions intended to harm or intimidate others.
-Aggression is not always directed at others, and it can be directed at objects or oneself.
+Conversely, aggression is a form of behaviour characterised by using force or hostility to achieve a goal.
+Anger or frustration often drives it, and it can involve verbal or physical actions intended to harm or intimidate others.
+Aggression is not always directed at others; it can be directed at objects or oneself.

 In short, assertiveness is a way of standing up for oneself while respecting others, while aggression is a way of trying to get what one wants through force or hostility.